-Where circuits, other than those newly installed, are to be metered to this Code of Practice and where the installed measurement transformers do not comply with the class accuracies specified in clauses 5.1.1 & 5.1.2, then such measurement transformers may be used providing the following requirements and those in clause 4.2.1 are met:-
+Where circuits, other than those newly installed, are to be metered to this Code of Practice and where the installed measurement transformers do not comply fully with clauses 5.1.1 & 5.1.2, then such measurement transformers may be used providing the following requirements and those in clause 4.2.1 are met.

-- (i) Where subsequently a significant alteration to the primary plant (e.g. a switchgear change) is carried out, new measurement transformers as detailed in clauses 5.1.1 and 5.1.2, shall be provided. - (ii) In all other respects the requirements of clauses 5.1.1 and 5.1.2 are met
+- (i) Where subsequently a significant alteration to the primary plant (eg a switchgear change) is carried out, new measurement transformers as detailed in clauses 5.1.1 and 5.1.2, shall be provided. - Where measurement transformers supply burdens other than Metering Equipment used for Settlement purposes, evidence of the value of the additional burdens shall be available for inspection by the SSA or its Agent.
+The additional burden shall not be modified without prior notification to the SSA, and evidence of the value of the modified additional burden shall be available for inspection by the SSA or its Agent.